aqib-01/space-tourism-website/README.md

 # Space Tourism Website

 ## Development Info
-This website was created using React JS and Tailwind CSS.
-It is a SPA(Single Page Application) and React Router has been used for routing.
+This website was created using React JS and Tailwind CSS.<br/>
+It is a SPA(Single Page Application) and React Router has been used for routing. <br/>

+This website is a coding challenge from https://www.frontendmentor.io/.